There are two general growth habits among orchids – sympodial and monopodial – and how you pot up plants differs a bit between them.

 - If using sphagnum, I prefer to fill the spaces between- and surround the roots before putting it in the pot, keeping the same up-against-the-wall or centered positioning, as appropriate for the plant.
 Make the whole “ball” about the size of the pot, and then stuff it in.
 The moss should be packed firmly enough to provide support, but not so tightly that it restricts air flow to the roots.
 Assuming you moistened the moss adequately, no “watering-in” is needed.

 - If you are moving into Semi-Hydroponics, hold the plant in position and pour medium into the pot, shaking it gently to move the particles of the medium in between the roots.
 Keep adding until full.
 Fill the pot with water and let it drain, leaving the reservoir full.

-Place the newly-repotted plant in “mild” conditions – shady, humid, and warm – and do not water it again until you see that the new roots are taking hold.
+Place the newly-repotted plant in “mild” conditions – shady, humid, and warm – and do not permit the medium to dry out.
 Sometimes it is a good idea to place a plastic bag over the plant and pot to simulate a mini-greenhouse, if you feel that it will be difficult to provide the right conditions otherwise.
-If you prepared your medium correctly, and the plant is in a proper location, watering should not be needed for a few weeks, by which time your plant should be established and ready to go back to its normal growing conditions.
-If the medium does dry out in the interim, water sparingly, dampening, but not soaking the medium.
+If you prepared your medium correctly, and the plant is in a proper location, your plant should be established and ready to go back to its normal growing conditions in a few weeks.